-Jennifer Gonzalez writes about contemporary art with an emphasis on installation art, digital art and activist art.
+Jennifer Gonzalez writes about contemporary art with an emphasis on installation, digital and activist art.
 She is interested in understanding the strategic use of space (exhibition space, public space, virtual space) by contemporary artists and by cultural institutions such as museums.
 More specifically, she has focused on the representation of the human body and its relation to discourses of race and gender.
 González has received fellowships from the Ford Foundation, the American Association of University Women, and the American Council of Learned Societies.
 She has published articles in numerous scholarly and art publications such as Journal of Visual Culture, Frieze, Bomb, Diacritics, Archives of American Art Journal, Camera Obscura, Open Space and Art Journal.
 She has lectured extensively at universities and art museums nationally and internationally and teaches regularly at the Whitney Museum Independent Study Program, New York.

-"Flesh in the Machine: She's Egungun Again," in Wangechi Mutu: This You Call Civilization? edited by David Moos, Art Gallery of Ontario, 2010, 72-75.
+"Flesh in the Machine: She's Egungun Again," in Wangechi Mutu: This You Call Civilization? edited by David Moos, (Ontario: Art Gallery of Ontario, 2010) 72-75.

 "Sea Dreams: Isaac Julien’s Western Union: Small Boats,” in The Migrant’s Time: Art, Dispersal, and Difference, edited by Saloni Mathur (Williamstown and New Haven: Clark Institute, distributed by Yale University Press, 2010) 115-129.